szpak/CodeNarc/codenarc-run-as-a-test.md

   This approach uses the `org.codenarc.ant.CodeNarcTask` class and Groovy's built-in support for **Apache Ant**.

-  **NOTE:** This approach may not play well with having **CodeNarc** also configured to run as part of your "regular" Ant build, especially if you have a classpath defined for your Ant build which is different that your runtime classpath for running your tests (which is likely).
+  **NOTE:** This approach may not play well with having **CodeNarc** also configured to run as a separate task aspart of your "regular" build, especially if you have a classpath defined for your build which is different that your runtime classpath for running your tests (which is likely).

-* Automated Test That Runs CodeNarc
+## Automated Test That Runs CodeNarc

   This is an example **JUnit** (4.x) test that runs **CodeNarc**.